Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Bayesian nonparametric Thompson sampling

-We make use of the above lemma to bound the cumulative regret of the proposed Thompson sampling with Dirichlet process mixtures (\ie $d_a=0, \forall a$) of Gaussian distributions, for bandits with true reward densities that meet certain regularity conditions.
+We make use of Lemma~\ref{lemma:total_variation_bounds_diff_policies} to asymptotically bound the cumulative regret of the proposed Thompson sampling with Dirichlet process priors and Gaussian emission distributions as in Equations~\eqref{eq:per_arm_dp}--\eqref{eq:per_arm_dp_observations}, for bandits with true reward densities that meet certain regularity conditions.
+The analysis relies on leveraging asymptotic BNP posterior convergence rates, \ie the rate at which the distance between two densities becomes small as the number of observations grows.
+As we asymptotically bound the total variation distance between the true and the BNP reward posterior, we can then bound the regret of the proposed nonparametric Thompson sampling.